Hello Visitor | Login | Create an account!

-Many Christians prefer to ignore or avoid the book of Job because it challenges or perhaps contradicts their theology.
+Some Christians prefer to ignore or avoid the book of Job because it challenges or perhaps contradicts their theology.
 We must be humble enough to admit, however, that when our theology contradicts the Bible, it isn’t the Bible that needs to be changed—it’s our theology.
-I can hardly believe that God wants us to ignore any book of the Bible, much less one that contains forty-two chapters.
+Surely God doesn’t want us to ignore any book of the Bible, much less one that contains 42 chapters.

 Job experienced one of the most severe trials that any person has ever faced.
-His was a M.I.T.—a Maturing/Testing Intended Trial.
-Job’s friends, however, considered his trials to be D.I.T.s—Disciplinary Intended Trials.
-In their minds, all suffering is God’s judgment upon sin, so they assumed Job must have sinned to a great degree to deserve such severe punishment.
+His was a MIT—a Maturing/Testing Intended Trial.
+Job’s friends, however, considered his trials to be DITs—Disciplinary Intended Trials.
+In their minds, all suffering is a manifestation of God’s judgment upon sin, so they assumed Job must have sinned grievously to deserve such severe suffering.
 Job himself was baffled as to why he was being afflicted.
-We, however, have a supreme advantage over Job and his friends because we have the book of Job to read.
-There we find the reason why such bad things happened to this good man:
+We, however, have a supreme advantage over Job and his faultfinding friends because we have the book of Job to read.
+There we find the reason why bad things happened to a good man:

 Now there was a day when the sons of God [angels?] came to present themselves before the Lord, and Satan also came among them.
 And the Lord said to Satan, “From where do you come?”
 Then Satan answered the Lord and said, “From roaming about on the earth and walking around on it.”
 And the Lord said to Satan, “Have you considered [literally, ‘set your heart to’] My servant Job?
 For there is no one like him on the earth, a blameless and upright man, fearing God and turning away from evil.”
 Then Satan answered the Lord, “Does Job fear God for nothing?
 Hast Thou not made a hedge about him and his house and all that he has, on every side?
 Thou hast blessed the work of his hands, and his possessions have increased in the land.
 But put forth Thy hand now and touch all that he has; he will curse Thee to Thy face.”
 Then the Lord said to Satan, “Behold, all that he has is in your hand, only do not put forth your hand on him.”
 So Satan departed from the presence of the Lord (Job 1:6-12).

-We know precisely why Job was afflicted: Satan accused Job of serving God only because of the blessings he received.
+So we know why Job was afflicted.
+Satan accused Job of serving God only because of the blessings he received.
 Supposedly, according to Satan, if God didn’t bless Job so much, Job would stop serving Him, and he’d curse God to His face.
 As a result, Job was tested, and God permitted Satan to take away practically every blessing Job had ever received.
 Satan (through various means) killed Job’s livestock, his children, and most of his servants.
 He lost everything except his wife and his health.
+What a test!
+Our hearts go out to Job when we read his story.

 Some amount of time passed, and again Satan appeared before God: